 A. AALP participants must make the program a priority.
 It is not a commitment to be taken lightly as it does take a great deal of time.
 You must have the support of your personal network/family and business associates before acceptance into the program.
 Applicants might have to readjust the time they currently donate to volunteer activities in favour of their personal development.
-Throughout the course, participants do get time management training and often just the practice of learning to manage commitments when away at seminars is a great learning experience.
+Throughout the course often just the practice of learning to manage commitments when away at seminars is a great learning experience.